mallik3006/ds-spark-aws-emr/README.md

 Following are the steps involved:

 * Exploratory Data Analysis
-* Feature Engineering - Built 15 features using the use log data
+* Feature Engineering - Built 15 features using the user log data
+* Over Sampling of the minority (positive) Class for modeling input.
 * Modeling Pipeline:
   * StringIndexer — StringIndexerencodes string column of labels to a column of label indices.
   * VectorAssembler — VectorAssembler is a transformer that combines a given list of columns into a single vector column